theodoroug13/DNA-Matching/README.md

 ## Description 📝🔍✨

 This project implements a **DNA Matching algorithm** that finds the longest common DNA subsequence between two given sequences.
-The program reads two DNA sequences from files, processes them, and outputs the longest matching sequence.
+The program reads two DNA sequences from files, processes them, and outputs the longest matching sequence in another file.

 ## Features 🚀📄🧪